Stephan-Heuscher/24h_watch/README.md

    -- ⚠: Unread notifications -- ¿: Active notifications -- Ø: Do not disturb -- ✈: Flight mode
    -- #: No internet connection -- ⌖: GPS enabled
    * Remaining time on countdown timer on bottom (works cleanly for timers of less than ten hours)
-   * Battery fill is shown as black dot in the hour hand
+   * Battery fill is shown as black dot in the hour hand on battery < 50%

 Next ideas
 --------